Lofaloa/journal-de-bord-faker/README.md

     - `locations`: This is the number of random locations to generate.
     - `rides`: This is the number of random rides to generate.
 - `output`: This is the path to the generated script.
+- `syntax` (optional): This specifies the database syntax to use.
+This matters for the stop table statements.
+The moment field has a different syntax using H2 or PostgreSQL.
+It accepts two values: `h2` or `postgresql`.

 ### Example